 As Dan Ben-David, a policy scientist from Tel Aviv University, points out (not for the first time) in today’s Ha’aretz, nearly one half of the senior faculty at Israel’s research universities are aged 55 and up.
 Over the next decade these people will be retiring, and most of them will not be replaced.

 These scholars began their academic careers three to four decades ago, when building up a strong university system was a national priority.
 They have trained today’s young scholars.
 But because of budget cuts, and because governments have not been willing to make long term commitments that the country’s higher education policy-makers can depend on, the number of academic positions has declined.
-The next generation of students—the generation my children belong to—will be studying in a system that is in decline.
+The next generation of students-the generation my children belong to-will be studying in a system that is in decline.
 So much so, they may even make the decision to learn and study online, especially as it’s much easier to do now with the technology that is available to us.
 I’ve heard that more than five million people decide to take at least one online course each year, and my children may be part of that statistic one day.
 In the meantime, you can click here to learn more.
 But just knowing that their education could be put at risk due to the college system is heartbreaking.
 The generation after them will be taught by a much less qualified, and much more limited, set of teachers.

 At the same time, higher education here, as in the rest of the world, is becoming more and more focused on training students for high tech, business, and legal jobs.
 For example, if the students wants to continue their future education in medical field, before embarking on their college journey to other countries like UK or Australia, students are given access to Free UCAT Practice that can help them clear the entrance exams.
 The liberal arts are in decline; humanities professors find themselves teaching fewer and less qualified students.

 In combination, these phenomena mean that, unless priorities are changed quickly, the Israel my children will raise their children in will be an economically successful but spiritually and intellectually depressed society.